Rebecca (Minerd) Behme Kearns was born on June 24, 1850 near Tontogany, Wood County, OH, the youngest daughter of Samuel and Susanna (Hueston) Minerd.

 Click to see another Minerd.com webpage featuring even more photo images of the Custers.
 For more information on the Custer brothers and the famed Montana battle at which they died, visit the website of the Little Big Horn Associates.

-For further information on the Custer-Minerd connection, contact the Wood County (OH) Chapter of the Ohio Genealogical Society.
+Further information on the Custer-Minerd connection is available through the Wood County (OH) Chapter of the Ohio Genealogical Society.